Peligrietzer/feral_machines/posts/convenient_abstractions.md

 that its especially uncomfortable aspects have vanished.
 Just as we do for the camera, we illuminate the situation so that its shadows are flattering.

-Why break a sweat defending concrete and grisly bigotry, for instance, when you can defend its shadow, "[the outgroup](https://slatestarcodex.com/2014/09/30/i-can-tolerate-anything-except-the-outgroup/)", instead?